QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

             println("z = $z given with $x")
         end
     end

     f(1.0)
     f(1.0, z=3.0)

-An alternative to ``nothing``, which can be useful and sometimes higher performance, is to use the ``NaN`` to signal that a value is invalid returning from a function
+An alternative to ``nothing``, which can be useful and sometimes higher performance, is to use ``NaN`` to signal that a value is invalid returning from a function

 .. code-block:: julia